Moselle to Mozart Cycling Holiday

 Sun – Day 1: Coach to Kirsch / Cycle to Bernkastel-Kues (31 miles) Elevation: 591ft / 180m

-Morning will take us on a two hour coach ride south west of Frankfurt to the pretty village of Kirsch-Longuich.
+In the morning, we will have a two hour coach ride south west of Frankfurt to the pretty village of Kirsch-Longuich.

 Kirsch-Longuich is situated in the Central Moselle region on the banks of the Moselle River.